GaiaSaveri/InformationRetrieval/Project/readme.md

 This repository contains the following folders:

 * `data`, which contains the dataset used in this project (subfolder `documents`).
-It is a publicly available version of the Reuters-21578 corpus.
-It is a collection of 10788 documents from the Reuters financial newswire service.
+It is a publicly available subset of the Reuters-21578 corpus.
+It is a collection of documents from the Reuters financial newswire service.
 This dataset comes with a set of stop-words (file `stopwords`), used during linguistic preprocessing.
 The other files in this folder are files I produced for benchmark purposes:

   * `words.txt` contains the un-normalised words present in the corpus (without duplicates), it is used inside the file `python/Queries.ipynb` to built two datasets of queries.
 These produced datasets are `simple_queries.txt` (containing queries of the form *term1 BOOL_OP term2*, which run in linear time) and `complex_queries.txt` (containing more complex queries).